-A significant amount of the company's goods for resale are purchased from a related party forming part of Mizzi Organisation (Note 22).
-In turn the company sells the goods to third parties with the objective that the company acts as the sole customer facing entity for the Organisation's beverage activities.
-In this respect both the company and the related party reflect expected credit loss allowances, involving provisions for credit impaired receivables, as further explained below.
+The company's entire goods for resale are sold to a related party forming part of Mizzi Organisation (Note 25).
+In turn the related party sells the goods to third parties with the objective that the related party acts as the sole customer facing entity for the Organisation's beverage activities.
+In this respect, both the company and the related party reflect expected credit loss allowances, involving provisions for credit impaired receivables, as further explained below.
+These financial assets are considered as trade receivables within this note, for the purpose of credit risk management disclosures, even though they are presented as amounts receivable from related parties forming part of Mizzi Organisation.

 The company assesses the credit quality of its trade customers taking into account financial position, past experience and other factors.
-It has policies in place to ensure that sales of products and services are effected to customers with an appropriate credit history.
+It has policies in place to ensure that sales of products are effected to customers with an appropriate credit history.
 The company monitors the performance of its trade and other receivables on a regular basis to identify incurred and expected collection losses, which are inherent in the company's debtors, taking into account historical experience in collection of accounts receivable.

-In view of nature of the company's activities and the market in which it operates, a limited number of customers account for a certain percentage of the company's trade and other receivables.
+In view of the nature of the company's activities and the market in which it operates, a limited number of customers account for a certain percentage of the company's trade and other receivables.
 Whilst no individual customer or group of dependent customers is considered by management as a significant concentration of credit risk with respect to contractual debts, these exposures are monitored and reported more frequently and rigorously.
 Generally, these customers trade frequently with the company and are deemed by management to have positive credit standing, usually taking cognisance of the performance history without defaults.